 In 2009 there were other important contributions made through ASRADA, including those from ARN members.
 (Click this link to the YOUR SUPPORTpage on the ASRADA website).
 ARN members may be particularly interested in the ASRADA mission because of its potential to have a real impact on American students attending the academy.
 For example, ASRADA raised funds to create an American Student Bursary.
-This Bursary is currently funding tuition and living costs for American Students studying on RADA's full time accredited courses.
+This Bursary is currently helping to fund tuition and living costs for American Students studying on RADA's full time accredited courses.
 In addition, the existence of ASRADA provides the opportunity to fundraise for any number of programs that may be of interest to ARN members and recent graduates returning to North America.
 For more information, check out ASRADA's website.

 In summer of 2011, RADA strengthened its presence in the USA by taking up residence at The Vineyard Arts Project, Martha’s Vineyard.
 Some of our recent American graduates took part in a two week intensive workshop to develop theatre pieces.
 In order to fund the project, a fundraising event was held earlier in the year around the production of John Gabriel Borkman at BAM, which starred Alan Rickman, Vice-Chairman of RADA.
 The enterprise was co-organized by RADA and ASRADA and Francine LeFrak.
 Many American alumni attended and contributed to this project, as well as new supporters and friends of RADA.

-In 2012 and into 2013 we continue to look for ways to strengthen our relationship with RADA and the graduates who return to the Americas, including more projects such as Martha’s Vineyard.
+The ARN continues to look for ways to strengthen our relationship with RADA and the graduates who return to the Americas, including more projects such as Martha’s Vineyard.

 And our membership continues to grow…